derekkedziora/Seredyna-jekyll-template/_no-index/notes.md

 ## What are notes?

 This is a microblog for frequent, shorter thoughts, interesting links and shaping ideas before they become full posts.
-The best way to follow is via [my RSS feed](https://derekkedziora.com/rss).
+The best way to follow is via [the RSS feed](/rss).

 </div>